 Downside risks to global growth warrant close attention, with trade protectionism and rising trade tensions being major risks facing the global economy.
 As countries become increasingly integrated and interconnected against the backdrop of economic globalization, their industrial and financial systems have closely linked to each other.
 The rising trade protectionism, friction and policy uncertainties have begun to dampen global business confidence and resulted in increased financial market volatility.
 Investment and trade as well as economic growth have also been dragged.
-In the medium and long term, trade protectionism could also disrupt global production chain, supply chain and value chain, hampering technological innovation, and ultimately suppressing growth potential.
+In the medium and long term, trade protectionism could also disrupt global production chain, supply chain and value chain, hampering technological innovation, and ultimately suppress growth potential.
+Therefore, continued efforts are needed to strengthen macroeconomic policy coordination, oppose all forms of trade and investment protectionism, and jointly promote global investment and trade liberalization.

 Abrupt tightening of global financial conditions could have a negative impact on financial markets.
 With relatively ample global liquidity, asset prices have been at record high.
 Should financial conditions tighten, asset prices may fall abruptly, triggering disorder portfolio realignment as well as more volatile exchange rate movement and capital flows.
+Countries should continue to push forward financial sector reforms, enhance global safety net, and improve the stability and resilience of the international monetary system in a coordinated manner.